AlibabaCloudDocs/backbonenet/intl.en-US/User Guide/Bandwidth package/Manage bandwidth packages.md

 To connect networks in different regions, you must buy a bandwidth package and set cross-region bandwidths.

-## What is the bandwidth package {#section_kj5_zf3_tdb .section}
+## What is a bandwidth package? {#section_kj5_zf3_tdb .section}

-The CEN bandwidth package is an abstracted object that includes an interconnection bandwidth and interconnection areas.
+A Cloud Enterprise Network \(CEN\) bandwidth package is an abstracted object that includes an interconnection bandwidth and interconnection areas.
 To buy a bandwidth package, you must specify the areas to connect.
 An area consists of one or more Alibaba Cloud regions.
 The areas in CEN include Mainland China, Asia Pacific, North America, and Europe.

 The relationship between an area and a region is shown in the following table: